-Below are three HEAR-SEE-DO ideas to help kids re-focus.
+Below are three Hear-See-Do ideas to help kids refocus.

 Crossovers (right & left brain exercises)

 Have kids move their right elbow across their body to their left knee as they are raising it.
 Touch and resume to standing.
 Do the same with the left elbow and right knee.
-Repeat these 2 movements back and forth continuously for 2-3 minutes.
+Repeat these two movements back and forth continuously for 2-3 minutes.

-For a quick movement break between lessons have each student place a pencil on the floor.
+For a quick movement break between lessons, have each student place a pencil on the floor.
 On command kids are to jump over their pencil a designated number of times.

 Over, Under, In-Between

 For younger elementary kids, have them hop over, crawl under or walk (skip, gallop) in-between various items in the classroom.

 More Brain and Body Ideas for the Classroom

 Looking for more ideas to get your students up and moving and increase focus during classroom time?
 Check out other articles in our Healthy Students category page, or see one of the suggested posts below for inspiration!